Consensys/Uniswap-audit-report-2018-12/Uniswap-final.md

 The focus of the audit was to verify that the smart contract system is secure, resilient and working according to its specifications.
 The audit activities can be grouped in the following three categories:

 **Security:** Identifying security related issues within each contract and within the system of contracts.
 **Sound Architecture:** Evaluation of the architecture of this system through the lens of established smart contract best practices and general software best practices.
 **Code Correctness and Quality:** A full review of the contract source code.
 The primary areas of focus include:
 * Correctness
 * Readability
 * Sections of code with high complexity
-* Improving scalability
 * Quantity and quality of test coverage

 ### 1.3 System Overview

 #### Documentation

-The following documentation was available to the audit team:
+The following documentation was available to the audit team, and provides the necessary context for this report:

 - [White Paper](https://hackmd.io/C-DvwDSfSxuh-Gd4WKE_ig#)
 - [Docs](https://docs.uniswap.io/)